What's it all about?

 So, what are we celebrating with this ‘coming of age’?

-Myth: A Bar/Bat Mitzvah is celebrating a newly-minted adult.
+Myth: We are celebrating a newly-minted adult.

 What a reason to celebrate!